distributethe6ix/gloo-mesh-aoa-marino/README.md

 Note:
 - A temporary (5 day currently) license key is used here for demonstration purposes
-- By default, the script expects to deploy into three clusters named `mgmt`, `cluster1`, `cluster2`, and `cluster3` (optional).
+- By default, the script expects to deploy into three clusters named `mgmt`, `cluster1`, `cluster2`
-- Context parameters can be changed from defaults by changing the variables in the `deploy-2clusters.sh` and `deploy-3clusters.sh` scripts.
+- Context parameters can be changed from defaults by changing the variables in the `deploy.sh` script.
 A check is done to ensure that the defined contexts exist before proceeding with the installation.
 Note that the character `_` is an invalid value if you are replacing default contexts
 - Although you may change the contexts where apps are deployed as describe above, the Istio cluster names will remain stable references `cluster1` and `cluster2`

 # App of Apps Explained